Conditions

 At AgeRejuvenation, providers look beyond isolated symptoms to see whether hormone balance is part of the story, especially when low mood and exhaustion are hard to explain.
 The goal is not just to fix a lab value but to help you feel more like yourself again with a plan that is grounded in science and tailored to your life.

 Testosterone is often linked to muscle, strength, and sex drive, but it is also active in key areas of the brain that affect mood, motivation, and focus.
 When levels fall, it is common to see changes that look a lot like emotional burnout.
-That is one reason the connection between low T and depression is getting more attention in men’s health.
+A large review of the research found that testosterone helps maintain balance across mood, behavior, and self-perception, which is one reason the connection between low T and depression is getting more attention in a 2020 analysis of testosterone and mood.

 Brain cells have receptors for testosterone.
 This hormone helps support the balance of chemicals such as serotonin and dopamine that influence satisfaction, calm, and drive.
 When testosterone is low, some men notice: